Skip to content

 The Only Opinion That Matters is Yours

 Experiment until you’re happy!
 The tasters around here have tried a LOT of brands, and cooking methods, and have settled on what they like.
 I encourage you to do the same.
 If you find that your pasta is always mushy, it may be your cook time.
 If you’re not pleased with how the sauce interacts, it could be because you’re rinsing.
-If you hate the taste, you may need to try other brands of pasta.
+Hating the taste of your pasta means you may need to try other brands of pasta.

 If this article was helpful, be sure to share it with your gluten free and wheat free friends, as pasta cooking is a struggle for many.